 Foremost among these tools is effective communication, both oral and written.
 Therefore, the Division offers a number of courses that enhance communication skills by developing critical thinking techniques and the ability to present information in a clear, organized manner.
-To set the stage for success in the college experience, degreeseeking students are required to complete the college orientation course CAR 9002, College Success Strategies, within the first 18 credit hours taken at Cincinnati State.
+To set the stage for success in the college experience, degree-seeking students are required to complete the college orientation course CAR 9002, College Success Strategies, within the first 18 credit hours taken at Cincinnati State.

-The Humanities Division offers the following degrees: Associate of Arts, Associate of Applied Science in Early Childhood Care and Education, Associate of Applied Science in Interpreter Training, and Associate of Technical Study in Law Enforcement.
-The Division also offers the four certificate programs described below.
+The Humanities Division offers Associate of Arts, Associate of Applied Science, and Associate of Technical Study degrees.
+The Division also offers several certificate programs.

 In order to ensure a high degree of success in academic studies in Humanities, entering students must meet established academic levels in mathematics, communication skills, and reading comprehension.
-To aid in determining these levels, entering students are required to take COM-PASS, the college admissions/placement test.
+To aid in determining these levels, entering students are required to take COMPASS, the college admissions/placement test.
 If testing and previous academic background indicate that a student has not reached the necessary preparatory level, a divisional advisor will assist in preparing a program of classes to help the student reach those levels.
 Preparatory classes are available on a year-round basis.